RandomProjects-db/Developer-Onboarding-Accelerator/README.md

 For each repository, the tool:

-1. Clones the repo and analyzes the top 20 most relevant files
+1. Clones the repo and analyzes the top 20 most relevant files (entry points + core modules + key configs)
 2. Builds a structured codebase snapshot (code + file structure)
 3. Calls `bob do "<prompt>"` four times with targeted, role-based prompts:
    - *"You are a technical documentation expert.
 Given this codebase snapshot, generate a comprehensive README..."*